Site teardown · Seoloupe

 Full disclosure.
 Harvv makes the pixel that would measure the friction these findings imply, so we have a commercial interest.
 That is exactly why the findings are kept to things a reader can verify independently, and why nothing here is inflated: an unreproducible claim would undermine the tool it is meant to demonstrate.

 Prepared by Harvv (harvv.com), a behavioral UX analytics platform.
-Last updated July 9, 2026.
+Last updated August 9, 2026.

 Related teardowns